ThomasFinnern/JoomGallery_fith_dev/.jg_dev_doc/jg_4x/JGdev_Documentation_v4.md

 Enable the Loginform.

-Recommendation: Restrict the appearance to the user... pages Inside assign a position and select the pages it shall appear
+Recommendation: Restrict the appearance to the user... pages Inside, assign a position and select the pages it shall appear

 ### Page texts that indicate that the upload cannot be displayed